-Pests are an inevitable part of life, whether you’re dealing with rodents in your loft, wasps in your garden, or bed bugs in your home.
+Pests are an inevitable part of our lives, whether we’re dealing with rodents in our loft, wasps in our garden, or bed bugs in our home.
 But traditional pest control methods often rely on harsh chemicals that can harm the environment, pets, and even your family.
 Fortunately, eco-friendly pest control is gaining traction in the UK, offering effective solutions that prioritise safety and sustainability.

 In this guide, we’ll explore what eco-friendly pest control really means, the best methods available, and why more UK households and businesses are making the switch.